Skip to Main Content

 Figure 17.
 Dissecting encrypted file

-The ransomware achieves persistence by copying itself to the “StartUp” folder, creating schedule tasks that execute the ransomware “ONLOGON” and add a registry value in “Run” and “RunOnce” key to make the ransomware restart on a system reboot.
+The ransomware achieves persistence by copying itself to the “StartUp” folder, creating scheduled tasks that execute the ransomware “ONLOGON” and adding a registry value in “Run” and “RunOnce” key to make the ransomware restart on a system reboot.

 Figure 18.
 Achieving persistence